Pointe-à-Pierre Wild Fowl Trust: Approach and ideology

 In their daily environmental education programmes, the Pointe-à-Pierre Wild Fowl Trust teaches about “linkages.”
 The trust discusses all aspects of the natural environment and their links to human health and well-being, and to social & economic impacts, problems and solutions.

-The trust also teaches about wetland ecosystems, from forests to coral reefs and their links to people.
+The trust teaches about wetland ecosystems, from forests to coral reefs and their links to people.
 Thus, the trust has a holistic approach to teaching.
 The trust also believes that ‘hands on’ experiences in nature are invaluable to awakening a young child's senses and that environmental education should be taken a step further, so, it launched a special programme for pre-schoolers with the concept of ‘touch’, ‘feel’, ‘smell’, and sometimes, ‘taste’.
 The trust also holds workshops to train school teachers and members of community-based organizations.
 The trust strongly believes that environmental education must be included in the State's teacher training programmes.

-The trust has long been involved with environmental education therapy for the physically and mentally challenged, the elderly, victims of substance abuse and battered women.
-It is believed that in nature, one is uplifted and refreshed and that this bond can and does provide a valuable mental and spiritual boost and release for the handicapped and the ill, indeed for everyone.
+The trust has been involved with environmental education therapy for the physically and mentally challenged, the elderly, victims of substance abuse and battered women.